valkyrienyanko/BrawlhallaSite/README.md

 ## About
 A website that displays information from the brawlhalla API.
 Note that you can click on any member in the clans list of members to display information about that user.

-Check out the latest deployments [here](https://github.com/valkyrienyanko/BrawlhallaSite/deployments).
+View the latest deployments [here](https://github.com/valkyrienyanko/BrawlhallaSite/deployments).

 ![Preview](https://i.imgur.com/PVNyhpi.png)